bitsii/beApp/README.md

 End of Getting Started for Development!

-The official list of Beysant App Authors:
+The official list of Brace App Authors:

 Craig Welch <bitsiiway@gmail.com>